U212 NFS submarine

-As part of the development of the Italian Navy submarine force for the period 2025 - 2050, the U212 NFS (Near Future Submarine) and the U212 NFS EVO are being developed, for an introduction by 2036.
+As part of the development of the Italian Navy submarine force for the period 2025 - 2050, the Mameli class - U212 NFS (Near Future Submarine) and the U212 NFS EVO are being developed, for an introduction by 2036.
 By then, the Italian Navy will be equipped with four (the U212A), four U212 NFS, and two U212 NFS EVO.

 The Italian Navy is already preparing the development of the successor of the U212A, the NGS (New Generation Submarine) that will replace the U212A and that will start to be built from 2040.
 The Italian Navy is also developing a LDAUV (Large Displacement Autonomous Underwater Vehicle) to support the submarine force.

 Project history

 U212 NFS

 In 2018 and 2019, the Italian Parliament released information regarding the funding of the successor of the 4 submarines in order to maintain an 8-submarine force.

 In November 2020, the Italian ministry of defence released their multi-year planning document (Documento Programmatico Pluriennale) for 2020-2022 It mentions the plan to procure four new submarines in two phases for a total programme cost estimated at €2.68 billion.

 The Italian Government mandated OCCAR to manage the U212 NFS programme on its behalf.